fairdataihub/codefair-docs/docs/docs/about.md

 ## Who should use Codefair?

-Currently, Codefair helps make software FAIR by following the FAIR Biomedical Research Software (FAIR-BioRS) guidelines.
+Currently, Codefair helps make software FAIR by following the [(FAIR Biomedical Research Software (FAIR-BioRS) guidelines)](https://fair-biors.org/).
 Therefore, it is designed mainly for biomedical research software.
 However, most of the steps in the FAIR-BioRS guidelines are applicable to any research software, regardless of the field.
 This means that anyone developing research software can use Codefair.
 Whether you are developing artificial intelligence (AI)/machine learning (ML) models with Python, data visualization tools with Jupyter Notebook, or data analysis code with R, Codefair is here to assist you.